elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 </details>

 ## 4.5 Changes in 8.0
-1. Migrations will be in-place and re-use the same index for minor upgrades.
+1. Migrations will be in-place and re-use the same index for minor and patch upgrades.
 2. Only allow breaking field mapping changes (which requires creating a new index) in a major.
 3. All update operations should use optimistic concurrency control.